Layer window - Settings (parallax, responsiveness)

 - Off - Your whole item will be visible, even if it's bigger, than the layer.

 - Scroll - Only those parts of your item will be visible, which are inside the layer, and a scroller will appear, if your item is bigger, than the layer.
-(So it works in Canvas mode only.)
+(So it works only when the layer has a fixed height and does not get its height automatically.)

 The layer is rotated by the given degree.